15 Iconic Men’s Hairstyles of the 90s

 The Undercut

-The Undercut featured short, shaved sides with a longer top, creating a stark contrast in length.
-This edgy look was influenced by punk and alternative culture, gaining traction throughout the 90s.
-Celebrities like David Beckham and actors like Brad Pitt wore variations of the Undercut, often styled with gel or product to give the top a more voluminous, spiked appearance.
-The Undercut’s versatility made it a popular choice among men who wanted a bold look that could be adapted to various personal styles.
+The Undercut had the shaved sides with longer top making a sharp contrast in length.
+This is a hard-core appearance, which was informed by punk and alternative culture, and was on the move in the 90s.
+The Undercut was worn by such celebrities as David Beckham and actors such as Brad Pitt, but with gel or another product to make the top look more voluminous with spikes.
+The versatility of the Undercut made it popular among men who needed to have a bold appearance and adjust it to personal styles.

 The High Fade